royaurko/clustering/Readme.md

 This is a (naive) Python implementation of a simple thresholding algorithm for clustering under a pairwise similarity measure.
-The algorithm was designed and analyzed by Aurko Roy, Sadra Yazdanbod and Daniel Zink and shown to recover the * target * clustering if the similarity function satisfies the following stability property
+The algorithm was designed and analyzed by Aurko Roy, Sadra Yazdanbod and Daniel Zink and shown to recover the **target** clustering if the similarity function satisfies the following stability property

 ```
 k(A, X) > k(A, Y)
 ```

-for every triple of sets A, X and Y such that A and X belong to the same cluster in the * target * cluster while the set Y is a subset of points in some other cluster.
+for every triple of sets A, X and Y such that A and X belong to the same cluster in the **target** cluster while the set Y is a subset of points in some other cluster.
 The algorithm is noise stable in the sense that it only requires sets A, X and Y above a certain size limit to satisfy this property.
-The algorithm can be optimized to run in time O(n^4), but the present implementation is a pretty naive one.
+The algorithm can be optimized to run in time O(n^4), but the present implementation is pretty naive and can be optimized further.
 I will put up a link to the manuscript soon.

 ## Dependencies
  - [numpy](http://www.numpy.org/)